"Alcohol" refers to a group of organic compounds with a vast range of forms and uses in cosmetics and in other types of products and solutions.

 It also destroyed the substances in skin that help to naturally soothe and defend it against visible effects of environmental damage.

 If that weren’t bad enough, exposure to alcohol causes healthy substances in skin to literally self-destruct.
-The research also showed that these destructive, aging effects on skin’s substances increased the longer the exposure to alcohol; that is, two days of exposure was dramatically more harmful than one day, and that is only from exposure to a 3% concentration (most skincare products with denatured alcohol contain greater amounts than that).
+The research also showed that these destructive, ageing effects on skin’s substances increased the longer the exposure to alcohol; that is, two days of exposure was dramatically more harmful than one day, and that is only from exposure to a 3% concentration (most skincare products with denatured alcohol contain greater amounts than that).

 References for this information: